MrRincon/ReelFeel_NLP_RNN/README.md

 ---
 ## Dataset Reference
 Lakshmipathi N. (2019) ‘IMDB Dataset of 50K Movie Reviews’.
 Available at: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews (Accessed: 14 April 2025).

+---
+## Problem Solved
+The project solves the problem of classifying IMDB movie reviews as either positive or negative.
+It replaces the need for manual sentiment analysis by using supervised learning and natural language processing to automatically predict the sentiment of each review.

+---